alopatenko/LLMSearchRecommender/README.md

 - A Survey on LLM-powered Agents for Recommender Systems, Feb 2025, [arxiv](https://arxiv.org/abs/2502.10050)
 - How Can Recommender Systems Benefit from Large Language Models: A Survey, [ACM Transactions on Information Systems 2025](https://dl.acm.org/doi/abs/10.1145/3678004)
 - Recommender Systems in the Era of Large Language Models (LLMs), [TKDE Nov 2024  by subscription](https://ieeexplore.ieee.org/document/10506571)
+- A Comprehensive Survey on Retrieval Methods in Recommender Systems, Jul 2024, [arxiv](https://arxiv.org/abs/2407.21022)
 - A Survey of Generative Search and Recommendation in the Era of Large Language Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.16924)
 - A survey on large language models for recommendation, [WWW 2024 Springer](https://link.springer.com/article/10.1007/s11280-024-01291-2)
 - Towards Next-Generation LLM-based Recommender Systems: A Survey and Beyond, Oct 2024, [arxiv](https://arxiv.org/abs/2410.19744)